d4n3436/IronDungeon/README.md

 # IronDungeon
-An AI Dungeon CLI and API.
+An AI Dungeon CLI client and API.